 The Company holds a 100% interest in the Northern Athabasca Projects located in the northern Athabasca Basin.
 The Company wrote off the deferred mineral property costs associated with its Northern Athabasca Projects in 2010 due to a lack of ongoing exploration activity.
-UEX continues to maintain mineral claims comprising the Jacques Point, Butler Lake, Munroe Lake and Fond du Lac projects.
+Subsequent to December 31, 2014, the Munroe Lake and Fond du Lac claims lapsed as a decision was made not to post deposits to hold the claims in good standing for an additional year.
+The lapsing had no impact on the financial results of the Company as these claims were written off in 2010.
+UEX continues to maintain mineral claims comprising the Butler Lake and La Roque.